12 Proven Blog Formatting Tips To Better Engage Your Readers

 2. Italics

 Similarly to bold text, these are often used to emphasize.
 Again – use sparingly.
-Italic text is often harder to read, and used in long sentences or even paragraphs, tires the eye.
+Italic text is often harder to read, and when used in long sentences or even paragraphs, tires the eye.

 Practical Typography recommend that you consult a dictionary to see which foreign words should be italicized.